untungso/hecterbonha/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: bulding a team and having malahngoding.com take shape
+- 🔭 I’m currently working on: your friendly investment platform
 - 🌱 I’m currently learning: Managing engineering team, Game Development
 - 👯 I’m looking to collaborate on: workshop and developer mentorship
 - 🤔 I’m looking for help with: develop stuff and work together